GabenRulez/cloudsim_IoT/README.md

 Example plot generated from **Dvfs** example, based on station Budapest data (2020-07).
 Plot illustrates total energy used by data center (blue line) and energy from renewable sources (orange line).

+Parameters of PhotovoltaicFarm in the above example:
+* number of panels 1
+* panel area 1
+* solar panel yield 0.00011
+* performance ratio 0.9
+* efficiency 0.2

 # Equation used to calculate energy from renewable sources #

 Equation used to calculate energy from renewable sources was taken from article: